Beerooke31/CupcakeSmash2025/content/step_2/_index.md

 ![](images/console_screenshot.png)

-If you'd like to learn more about variables or functions (what we just used) you can read more about them in more detail here:
+If you'd like to learn more about variables or functions (what we just used), you can read more about them here:
 [variables](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Variables)
 [functions](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions)